maymahmoud84/maymahmoud84.github.io/_pages/about.md

 My goals are to solidify my research track record, start my professorship at a reputable institute, and grow my company to be a profitable business with a steady clientele.

 I am a wife and a mother of two kids, a 13-year-old boy and a 6-year-old daughter.
 I like to read, watch TV, and listen to music.
 I also have an interest in learning new languages.
-Currently, I am bilingual, with a dream to be a polyglot one day.
+Currently, I am bilingual, with a dream to be a polyglot one da